Broken Chair Accident Claims | No Win No Fee

 - Loss of earnings – You can receive compensation for loss of expected earnings as well.

-- Care claim – If you have required assistance around the house while you recover, they will be able to file a care claim.
+- Care claim – If you have required paid assistance around the house while you recover, you will be able to file a care claim to recover the cost.

-One question we often get asked is the following: how much broken chair compensation will I receive?
+One question we often hear is: how much broken chair compensation will I receive?
 It is understandable that you would want to know the answer to this when weighing up the prospect of a broken chair lawsuit.
 Unfortunately, it is impossible to provide you with a definitive figure regarding how much compensation you will receive.
-This is because every case is different and there are many variables involved.
+This is because every case is different and there are many variables.

 |Reason for compensation||Typical compensation amount||Comments|

-What this means is that anyone can make a personal injury claim, irrespective of his or her financial situation.
-This is something we are very passionate about, as we believe all people should be compensated for the hardship that they have suffered – it should not be something that is only open to those with money in the bank.
+What this means is that anyone can make a personal injury claim, irrespective of their financial situation.
+This is something we are very passionate about, as we believe all people should receive compensation for their hardship.
+It should not be something that is only open to those with money in the bank.

 By opting for the service we provide, you can be sure that you are never going to find yourself in the dreaded position whereby you have a huge legal bill to fund yet you do not have any compensation to cover it.
 Our No Win No Fee service, therefore, gives you the peace of mind that we will only take on your case if we believe it has a genuine chance of success.
 We won’t waste your time.

-This link takes you to the Government’s Health and Safety Executive website, which provides advice on seating at work.
+The Government’s Health and Safety Executive website provides advice on seating at work.
 This includes information on everything from selecting chair models to conducting risk assessments.

-If you have had a accident in a restaurant such as a broken chair accident in a restaurant contact us today to find out if you can make a no win no fee claim.
+If you have an accident in a restaurant such as a broken chair accident, contact us today.